Placement Offered This course has a Professional Placement option.

-- The Law School’s Research Centres offer a forum for the Brunel Law School community to enhance and promote their work through seminars, workshops and collaborative projects and to develop and strengthen external links and networks in the legal sphere.
-The research groups’ activities contribute to the enhancement of teaching and supervision on related undergraduate and postgraduate modules and programmes.
-This is a qualifying law degree, an approved qualification that contains training in the seven foundations of legal knowledge (specified by the Solicitors Regulation Authority and the Bar Standards Board).
+- The Law School’s Research Centres offer a forum for the Brunel Law School community to enhance and promote their work through seminars, workshops and collaborative projects, and to develop and strengthen external links and networks in the legal sphere.
+This is a qualifying law degree which provides training in the seven foundations of legal knowledge (specified by the Solicitors Regulation Authority and the Bar Standards Board).
 The degree is one of the requirements needed to practise law.

-- Ongoing support from the University’s award winning 'Placement and Careers Centre' (PCC) through a series of workshops, mock interviews, CV preparation and career development support throughout the programme.
-The PCC also help students find part-time and voluntary work.
+- There is ongoing support from the University’s award winning 'Professional Development Centre' (PDC) through a series of workshops, mock interviews, CV preparation, and career development support throughout the programme.
+The PDC also helps students find part-time and voluntary work.

 - The School offers students the opportunity to participate in a wide range of extra-curricular and professional development activities.

 - The School has excellent links with a wide range of criminal law practitioners, experienced solicitors and barristers.
 It benefits from a close working relationship with dynamic law firms and the Inns of Court.